IbarakikenYukishi/differential-mdl-change-statistics/README.md

-# Differential MDL Change Statistics for Hierarchical Detection Algorithm.
+# Differential MDL Change Statistics

 ## 1. About
 This repository contains the implementation code of differential MDL change statistics (D-MDL) [1].